Mahshad89/RandomPass/README.md

  From this link, https://github.com/Mahshad89/RandomPass/blob/main/UML/ActivityDiagram.png you can see the Activity Diagram.

  From this link, https://github.com/Mahshad89/RandomPass/blob/main/UML/ClassDiagram.png you can see the Class Diagram.

+ From this link, https://github.com/Mahshad89/RandomPass/blob/main/UML/UseCaseDiagram.png you can see the Use Case Diagram.